jaimetur/PhotoMigrator/help/4-synology-photos.md

 >>SYNOLOGY_USERNAME_2         = username_2                                    # Account 2: Your username for Synology Photos
 >>SYNOLOGY_PASSWORD_2         = password_2                                    # Account 2: Your password for Synology Photos
 >>```
+> [!IMPORTANT]
+> If your Synology Photo Account requires 2FA Authentification, you must use the flag _**'-sOTP, --synology-OTP'**_ in order to enable the OTP Token request during authentification process.

 ## <span style="color:blue">Upload Albums (from Local Folder) into Synology Photos:</span>